pts/dosmc/README.txt

 .asm files as sources (see some in the examples/ directory), in either NASM or WASM syntax.

-ow According to https://www.bttr-software.de/links/ , there
-aren't ma

 Source file formats:

 * If the extension is .c, then the bundled wcc (OpenWatcom C compiler) is used to create the .obj file (in OMF format).
 * If the extension is .nasm, then the bundled NASM 0.99.06 is used to create the .obj file.
+NASM is recommended or WASM for writing assembly code, because of the versatily and the clean syntax. dosmc also provides some convenience macros (e.g. __LINKER_FLAG) and defaults, see how compact examples/helloc.nasm is.
+(Also compare examples/helloc2.nasm o examples/helloc2w.wasm for compactness.)
+It's also possible to write your program in assembly only (no .c code), and use dosmc to compile it to .com or .exe, see examples/helloc.nasm for an example.
 * If the extension is .wasm, then the bundled WASM (OpenWatcom assembler) is used to create the .obj file.
+Convenience macros are not provided.
 * If the extension is .asm, then dosmc looks at the first directive in the file and autodetects it as .nasm or .wasm.
 * If the extension is .obj, then the file is used as is for linking.
-  According to https://www.bttr-software.de/links/ , there aren't many assemblers which can create DOS OMF .obj files -- most (e.g. yasm and fasm) can't, according to https://board.flatassembler.net/topic.php?t=7449 (2007), only NASM, WASM and LZASM can.
-Using NASM is recommended, because it has a clean syntax and it's included and integrated very conveniently (see examples/*.nasm) to dosmc.
-WASM is also integrated (see examples/*.wasm), but it's less convenient to use because of the lots of boilerplate.
+The file format is DOS OMF .obj.
+Typical sources of .obj files: output of wcc (e.g. dosmc -c file.c), output of NASM (e.g. dosmc -c file.nasm), output of WASM (e.g. dosmc -c file.wasm), output of other assemblers (e.g. see examples/helloc2a.asm for MASM, TASM and A86; see examples/helloc2l.asm for LZASM).
+Most modern assemblers (e.g. YASM and FASM) can't create OMF .obj files, thus are incompatible with dosmc.
+  NBASM uses a differnet sytnax, and we didn't managed to make it produce an .obj file, starting from examples/helloc2a.asm.

 Program entry points for dosmc (choose any):